Beckhoff-Belgium/Sample-PLC-ModbusRTUHandler/README.md

 2. Open `Source/Solution/ModbusRTUHandler.sln` in TwinCAT XAE (minimum version 3.1.4026.18)
 3. Install `Tc3_AnyBuffer` by KimRo and resolve all library references
 4. Activate the configuration and connect to target hardware with EL6001 or EL6022
-5. Build and download — `MAIN.TcPOU` instantiates four devices (addresses 20, 30, 40, 50); device 4 is intentionally misconfigured to demonstrate error handling behavior
+5. Build and download — `MAIN.TcPOU` instantiates four devices (addresses 20, 30, 40, 50); device 4 is intentionally misconfigured (invalid handler reference) to demonstrate error handling behavior

 ## 🏗️ Design Principles